we are each other’s harvest: we are each other’s business: we are each other’s magnitude & bond.

 - Gwendolyn Brooks

-IFYC invites you to take part in We Are Each Other’s, a campaign to activate and support interfaith leaders responding to the current national crises.
+IFYC invites you to take part in We Are Each Other’s, a campaign to activate and support interfaith leaders responding to these current national crises.
+So far, IFYC has awarded over 150 educators, students, and alumni to build stronger bridges on their campuses and in their communities.
+And we are not done!

 We Are Each Other’s equips young people to engage in acts of interfaith cooperation, anti-racism, and service with their communities.
-Find out more about We Are Each Other’s curricular tools, funding, and connection opportunities below.
+Find out more about We Are Each Other’s curricular tools and connection opportunities below.

 The Chicago poet Gwendolyn Brooks, the first Black Pulitzer Prize winner, authored a poem in memory of Black actor and activist Paul Robeson, celebrating how Robeson’s life called upon people to be part of something bigger than themselves.
 Her words have long inspired IFYC for their powerful reminder that our lives are deeply interconnected: we are each other’s harvest: we are each other’s business: we are each other’s magnitude & bond.